VinitraMk/getcomic-cli/README.md

 A step by step series of examples that tell you how to get a development env running

 1. Install all the prerequisites in your machine.
 2. A headless browser is required for this tool to automate web page interaction.
 The browser used here is PhantomJS.
-Install it using npm
+Install it using npm.
     `sudo npm install phantomjs-prebuilt`
-3. dfsd
+3. Install the requirements for the command tool using the command
+    `sudo pip3 install -r requirements.txt`

 ## Running the tests